Hero Image

 My mum knew this pain all too well

 She never truly healed from those wounds.
+She didn’t have the tools, the guidance, or the awareness to process what she went through, so the pain stayed - quietly shaping how she saw herself.
 And so, even as I grew up, she remained caught in the belief that her skin and her hair texture were flaws that needed fixing.
-Without meaning to, she passed that pain on.
+Without meaning to, she carried that pain forward and passed it down.

 Generational conditioning and family portrait